NarendraKumarMadireddy/Calculator/README.md

 Intership Project Level 2 - Task-1

-Building a CALCULATOR using HTML,CSS and JASVASCIPT .
+Building a CALCULATOR using HTML,CSS and JAVASCRIPT .

 Details of the Calculator :